 On The 17th of March together with Tidworth Garrison, Simply Church and local churches in the area, we are started our 1st Inaugural Churches United Service for the celebration of the Commonwealth day.
 This event has been a real succes and blending of people and cultures with about 150 people im attendance including the Mayor of Tidworth and Local Council leaders.
 Here are some of the key achievements for the future:

-Encourage more active participation from attendees, such as having them take part in readings, prayers, or musical performances.
+Increase Engagement and Participation Encourage more active participation from attendees, such as having them take part in readings, prayers, or musical performances.
+Incorporate interactive elements like group discussions or Q&A sessions to foster deeper engagement.
+Invite representatives from diverse cultural and religious backgrounds to share their perspectives and experiences.

-Promote the event more widely in the local community to attract a larger and more diverse audience.
+Expand Outreach and Publicity Promote the event more widely in the local community to attract a larger and more diverse audience.
+Collaborate with additional churches, community organisations, and local media to spread the word.
+Utilise social media and other digital platforms to generate buzz and reach a wider audience.

+Strengthen Partnerships and Collaboration Deepen the collaboration between the British military, local Churches, and the local communities to ensure a cohesive and well-coordinated event.
+Engage with the Mayor and local council leaders to secure their continued support and involvement.
+Explore opportunities to partner with other organisations or institutions that share the event’s goals and values.
 By implementing these suggestions, the Churches United Service for Foreign & Commonwealth personnel can become an even more inclusive, engaging, and impactful celebration that brings the community together in a meaningful way.

 What’s next, and how can you support OP: BELONGING as an organisation?

-Join this campaign by signing this petition on change.org :
+Join this campaign by signingthis petition on change.org :

 My hope is that: